⚡Quick Answer: Best 510 Batteries for Carts in 2026

 mAh (milliampere-hours) measures how much electrical charge a battery can store.
 In practical terms: higher mAh = more puffs before recharging.

-But here’s the catch – higher capacity usually means larger size.
-You’re always balancing portability against battery life.
+The tradeoff is size.
+Higher capacity means a bigger device, so you’re always balancing portability against battery life.
 Here’s how different capacities translate to real-world use:

 How Voltage Affects Battery Life